-Satisfied employees are key, but we should not overlook how to monitor the effectiveness of the initiatives and resources they use to engage customers and the community.
+Satisfied employees are vital, but we should not overlook how to monitor the effectiveness of the initiatives and resources they use to engage customers and the community.

 Establishing a solid foundation of internal branding is essential to ensure that all businesses activities are in alignment with your mission and objectives.
 Remember, it is more important to have continuity across a brand than flashy tactics.
 Continuity creates trust from all stakeholders.
 Keep these concepts in mind while conducting a brand audit.

-Product Positioning: Product positioning needs to fit in with the overall corporate position.
+Product positioning needs to fit in with the overall corporate position.
 If you are Nike, creating a company “to bring inspiration and innovation to every athlete in the world.”
-They need to be certain that the positioning of each product aligns with this overall purpose.
-Shoes, shirts, sports equipment etc.
+They need to be confident that the positioning of each product aligns with this overall purpose.
+Shoes, shirts, sports equipment, etc.

-Brand Voice: What terminology will you use to convey your message?
-Developing a unique voice is an important part of building a brand.
+What terminology will you use to convey your message?
+Developing a unique voice is an integral part of building a brand.
 Do you have one that exists naturally within your organization?
 Can it be bottled and packaged to your stakeholders?